b-it-bots/robothon2023/README.md

 Once aligned, the probe is moved downwards at a slow velocity, and a height and force threshold is used to determine if the circuit was successfully probed.
 In case of a failure, the probed is moved back up, and probing is retried after realignment.
 At the end of the task, the probe is placed back in the holder in preparation for wrapping the cable.

-#### Task 5: Wrap cable replace probe
+### Task 5: Wrap cable replace probe

-### Pick up cable
+#### Pick up cable

 The arm moves above the cable to grasp it and then utilizes visual servoing to align itself with the cable.
 After successful alignment, the arm moves down and firmly grasps the cable by closing the gripper.
+The cable is grasped such that it is above the foam, and the zip tie loops around it.
+This allows the cable to slide through the zip tie, and the foam prevents it from falling down through the fingers.

 <p float="left">